today's

 down the auger lock.
 Slowly turn the auger handle

 clockwise, pushing slightly.
-If its a bend
+If it’s a bend

 in the line, the resistance will stop and you can